rust-lang/book/src/ch04-01-what-is-ownership.md

 ## What Is Ownership?

 Ownership is a discipline for ensuring the **safety** of Rust programs.
-To understand ownership, we first need to understand what makes a Rust program safe.
+To understand ownership, we first need to understand what makes a Rust program safe (or unsafe).

 ### Safety is the Absence of Undefined Behavior